- Benefits of Strength Training Part 2 – Health Benefits

-Average man struggles at the bottom of the pyramid.
-But at The Winning Lane™ we aim to be at the top.
+The average man struggles at the bottom of the pyramid.
+But at The Winning Lane™, we aim to be at the top.
 We want to leave the average behind.
 Being an average man sucks.
 All the good things happen to the top men.
 Top men get more money and prettier girls.
 Average men eat shit.
 Being an average man will even kill you.

 Having a big ego is precious but like every other precious thing, it’s not easy to earn.
 Girls may achieve it easier by just being young and pretty but there’s no free lunch for men.
 You need to earn it.
 Sure, you may have an artificially inflated ego but it will crumble sooner than later at the first big blow.
 You need more than that.